darth-vader-lg/SmartCL/README.md

 SmartCL is a wrapper library for simple accelerated computing in NET environment, providing a managed binding to OpenCL!

-SmartCL works on any .NET Standard 2.0 compliant platform, including .NET 6.0, Xamarin, .NET Framework 4.6.1+, and .NET Core 2.0+.
+SmartCL works on any .NET Standard 2.0 / 2.1 compliant platform, including .NET 6.0, Xamarin, .NET Framework 4.6.1+, and .NET Core 2.0+.
-The bridge is made using the [Silk.NET](https://github.com/dotnet/Silk.NET) libraries.

 <!-- Package description inserted here automatically. -->